Boat building: Ferrocement

 See also: concrete ship, concrete canoe.

 Hull types

 There are many hull types, and a builder should choose the most appropriate one for the boat's intended purpose.
 For example, a sea-going vessel needs a hull which is more stable and robust than a hull used in rivers and canals.
 Hull types include:

+Modern hull design increasingly utilizes **computational fluid dynamics** (CFD) for optimizing hydrodynamic performance. **Multi-chine hulls** allow approximation of round hull shapes using flat panels, popular in aluminum construction.